CNS-OIST/MultiCompMesher/README.md

     * BOUNDARY-FILE: a plain text file where each line stores the path to a boundary surface mesh file (in `.off` format).
     All lines start with the `#` sign are considered as comments, and will be ignored by the program.
-Empty lines are also ingored.
+Empty lines are also ignored.

     * COMPONENT-FILE: a plain text file where each line labels the relationship between each component and the boundaries